 If you take a tour of online portfolios and look for great examples of family images, the first thing you will notice is that the wardrobes are often coordinated.
 Is it necessary?
 No, but it makes a big difference and for the better.
 It shows that effort was taken, and it improves the entire composition.
 So what works and what doesn’t?

-Here are 16 Perfect Newborn and Family Photography Portfolios, built on Pixpa to inspire you to create yours.
+Here are examples of outstanding photography portfolios, built on Pixpa to inspire you to create yours.
 These photographers have made excellent use of Pixpa, an easy to use website builder to showcase their photos.
 You can draw inspiration from these creative professionals and study their portfolios, to get a clearer idea of how you want to showcase your repertoire of work.

 Create your Professional portfolio website with Pixpa.
 Sign up for a 15 days free trial.